 I also know menopause and age bring on their own set of struggles in the bedroom.
 Since I’m not knowledgeable on that yet, I have provided a few informative articles from a Christian marriage blog. (see below)

-1. Prepare mentally.
+1. Mentally prepare for intimacy.
 Our largest sex organ is the brain.
 Try to be aware of his need.
 Calculate his frequency, and make pointed efforts to rest up or plan for those times.
-Being mentally prepared will help you respond more willingly and not leave him feeling like he is intruding on you.
+This idea to mentally prepare for intimacy will help you respond more willingly and not leave him feeling like he is intruding on you.
 An air of begrudgement or reluctancy takes away the intended fulfillment and blessing sex is designed to provide for both of you.
 A few ideas:

 - (b) look through a photo album together or recall a few great moments of your dating life

 - (c) serve dinner in candlelight- who cares if its mac-n-cheese and the kids are there?
 That’s the stuff that makes lifetime memories.

 - (d) think on a few good qualities about your husband.
 This will enhance your appreciation for him.

 2. Physically prepare for intimacy.
 Most women feel more confident when they are clean and dressed for the occasion.
 So, use ten minutes to prepare yourself for him.
 Take a shower, shave, wear a little something, (or a little nothing!) just for him.
 You will find it easier to relax and enjoy your Marriage Bed more.
 And your husband will be so blessed and thankful to unwrap the gift of you.